 The Learning Resource Center (LRC) is located on the fourth floor of the Harry Bass Educational Building.
 The LRC specializes in nursing information that supports faculty research and student study at Baylor University Louise Herrington School of Nursing.

-LRC resources include citation and full text databases, reference material, reserves, journals, books, e-books, a high speed printer, a full color document scanner, audiovisual software and viewing stations, a computer lab with two B&W printers and one color printer, study room with white boards, additional study areas, student e-mail and internet access, and clinical equipment for check out.
+LRC resources include citation and full text databases, reference material, reserves, journals, books, e-books, B&W and color printers, a full-color document scanner, audiovisual software and viewing stations, a computer lab with two B&W printers and a color printer, study room with white boards, additional study areas, student e-mail and internet access, and clinical equipment for check out.
 The LRC is a hotspot for AirBear wireless access.

 HAVE A QUESTION?
 NEED HELP?